Welcome

 Gender and the economy

-Welcome!
-I am the Director of Research at the European Bank for Reconstruction and Development (EBRD) and a part-time Professor of Finance at KU Leuven.
-At the EBRD, I manage a team of economists and analysts who research the economic transformation of the Bank’s countries of operation.
-We also conduct rigorous evaluations, including randomized controlled trials, to assess how (much) EBRD investments contribute to economic development and environmental sustainability.
-Our research informs the operations, policies and strategy of the Bank and is prominently featured in the EBRD’s annual flagship publication, the Transition Report.
+I am the Director of Research at the European Bank for Reconstruction and Development and an adjunct Professor of Finance at KU Leuven.
+At the EBRD, I manage a team of economists researching the economic transformation of the Bank’s countries of operation.
+We also conduct rigorous impact evaluations (including randomized controlled trials) to measure how EBRD investments contribute to economic development and environmental sustainability.
+Our research informs the operations and strategy of the Bank and is prominently featured in the EBRD’s annual flagship publication, the Transition Report.

-I completed my Ph.D. in Economics at Utrecht University and my research has been published since then in the Journal of Financial Economics; Review of Financial Studies; Management Science; Review of Finance; Journal of International Economics, American Economic Journal: Applied Economics; the Journal of the European Economic Association, the Economic Journal, the Journal of Economic Geography, the Journal of Economic Growth and other peer-reviewed outlets.
+I completed my Ph.D. in Economics at Utrecht University and my research has been published in the Journal of Financial Economics; Review of Financial Studies; Management Science; Review of Finance; Journal of International Economics; American Economic Journal: Applied Economics; Journal of the European Economic Association; Economic Journal; Journal of Economic Geography; and Journal of Economic Growth; as well as various other peer-reviewed outlets.
 In 2014, I received the Willem F. Duisenberg Fellowship Prize.

 My research lies at the intersection of empirical banking and development economics.
-I am particularly interested in firms’ and households’ access to financial services; the stability aspects of global banking; finance and green growth; and the role of gender in the economy.
+I am particularly interested in firms’ and households’ access to financial services; financial stability in global banking; finance and green growth; and the role of gender in the economy.

 Disclaimer: All the material and opinions expressed on this website are my own and do not necessarily reflect the views of the EBRD.